Skip to main content

 After reviewing the offer carefully, I have decided not to accept it because the overall package does not align with my current needs.

-Do not hide the decision under long thanks or background.
-Thank the employer, then state clearly that you have decided not to accept the offer.
+Do not hide your decision under long expressions of thanks or background.
+Thank the employer, then clearly state that you have decided not to accept the offer.

 See an example